-Table A-120 srvctl relocate vip Parameters
+Table A-93 srvctl relocate vip Command Parameters

-Parameter Description -vip vip_name Specify the name of the VIP you want to relocate. -node node_name Specify the name of the target node where the VIP should be relocated. -force Specify this option to force the relocation of the VIP. -verbose Display verbose output.
+Parameter Description -vip vip_name Specify the name of the VIP you want to relocate. -node node_name Optionally, you can specify the name of the target node where you want to relocate the VIP. -force Optionally, you can use this parameter to force the relocation of the VIP regardless of any dependencies. -verbose Optionally, you can use this parameter to display detailed output.